 Cinnamon Roll Bars

-If you like brownies and cinnamon rolls, then these Cinnamon Roll Bars are for you!
+If you like brownies and cinnamon rolls, then my Cinnamon Roll Bars are for you!

 These bars combine the fudgy texture of brownies with the warm spice of a cinnamon rolls.